meta-engineer/3DGraphicsEngine/README.md

 # 3DGraphicsEngine
 3D polygon rendering with SDL windowing.

-Objects, primatives, projection, rendering, and rastering all manually implemeneted.
+Objects, primatives, projection, rendering, and rastering all manually implemented.

 Audio resources were omitted for space.